bpickard/enable-unfiltered-html-import/README.md

 # enable-unfiltered-html-import
-Plugin to allow unfiltered HTML to be imported into a WordPress site using the WP import/export function
+WordPress Plugin to allow unfiltered HTML to be imported into a WordPress site using the WP import/export function

+Tested on WordPress 4.8 Multisite